OpenLMIS/openlmis-ref-distro/docs/source/conventions/performance.rst

 Summary
 ^^^^^^^^

-* First test the most basic of environments:  1 user, enough times to get an average.
+* First test the most basic of environments:  1 user, enough times to get useful sample size.
 * Re-use the scenario to obtain an access_token using `include-scenario`.
 * It's generally OK to use demo-data identifiers (the user's UUID) - though it couples the test to the demo-data, it will provide consistent results.